dataminer-site/dataminer-site.github.io/docs/archive/0.7/extensions/postgres.md

 `POSTGRES_ATTACH` takes a single required string parameter, which is the [`libpq` connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
 For example you can pass `'dbname=postgresscanner'` to select a different database name.
 In the simplest case, the parameter is just `''`.
 There are three additional named parameters:

 * `source_schema` the name of a non-standard schema name in Postgres to get tables from.
 Default is `public`.
-* `sink_schema` the schema name in DuckDB to create views.
+* `sink_schema` the schema name in DataMiner to create views.
 Default is `main`.
 * `overwrite` whether we should overwrite existing views in the target schema, default is `false`.
-* `filter_pushdown` whether filter predicates that DuckDB derives from the query should be forwarded to Postgres, defaults to `false`.
+* `filter_pushdown` whether filter predicates that DataMiner derives from the query should be forwarded to Postgres, defaults to `false`.

 The tables in the database are registered as views in DuckDB, you can list them as follows: